re00zq/gallery/README.md

 # Gallery Application

 This is a gallery web application built as part of a job application task.
-It allows users to upload, view, and delete images, with metadata stored in PostgreSQL and images stored in AWS S3.
+It allows users to upload, view, and delete images, with metadata stored in PostgreSQL and images stored in Supabase.

 ## Tech Stack